QuentinPerez/42-toolkit/CONTRIBUTING.md

 For any questions use the [issues tracker](https://github.com/QuentinPerez/42-toolkit/issues)

-Remenber: **a function should do one thing, and it should do it well**.
+Remember: **a function should do one thing, and it should do it well**.

 You can (**must**) see [norme 42](https://docs.google.com/file/d/0Byas2-wgCXhnMTR0ak5XeTNEalE/edit?usp=sharing).